hackgvl/OpenData/README.md

 ## Status
-As of Oct 2015 we have:
+As of Jan 2016 we have:
+* [A spreadsheet of open data sets](https://docs.google.com/spreadsheets/d/1IWsFT1p0ZY-DInfMOFq_gmqpGuKyl5wyBb9VoyoEjRs/edit#gid=0) which anyone can edit
 * For Humans, [a list of all tech organizations](http://greenville.orangecoat.net/organizations/all)
 * For Feed Readers, [RSS](http://greenville.orangecoat.net/organizations/all/feed) feeds of organization data.
 * For Robots/Coders JSON and XML with [documentation on how to GET, POST, PATCH to the REST API](https://github.com/codeforgreenville/UpstateEvents/issues/17), including filtering the data.